bfix/gnunet-go/README.md

 This repository has two parts:

-* `src` contains a Go implementation of GNUnet: It is WIP and only provides a very limited coverage of GNUnet.
+* `src/` contains a Go implementation of GNUnet: It is WIP and only provides a very limited coverage of GNUnet.
 The goal is to have a complete, functionally equivalent implementation of the GNUnet protocol in Go.